 January 1st is right around the corner!

-It’s exciting and maybe a little bit scary, but it’s true – 2020 will be here soon.
+It’s exciting and maybe a little bit scary, but it’s true, it’s almost the start of a new year and 2024 will be here soon.

 As you’re looking through these ideas keep in mind:

 I suggest starting small and focusing on one goal at a time.
 The best resolutions are the ones you can actually keep and little things add up over time!

 Personal Growth Goals

 This may be one of the most common new year’s resolution ideas…

 But, that doesn’t make it a bad one!